Introduction to CDMA vs GSM

 |Intrinsic security features makes it better secured.||Have more security exposures.|

 |Not the best phone for a globe trotter.||The best phone for a globe trotter with less roaming issues due to the omnipresence of GSM.|

 |Less radiation and does not have any adverse impact on human beings.||More radiation and has an adverse impact on human impact.|

 |20% Market Share.||80% Market share globally.|

 The performance of the phone does not depend on whether it uses GSM or CDMA standards, but it depends on the back end infrastructure of the network and software controlling it.
-GSM and CDMA technologies are fundamentally robust and reigned the mobile market for a quite a long time period and the later technologies were built over these two technologies.
+GSM and CDMA technologies are fundamentally robust and reigned the mobile market for quite a long time period, and the later technologies were built over these two technologies.